damien-bayes/bth-packer_11ty-client/readme.md

 ## CI/CD

 We use GitHub Actions, which allow for the creation of CI/CD pipelines directly within GitHub.
+This will check and deploy the source code that is hosted in the current GitHub repository.

 ---